JulienGrach/cassation/readme.md

 - Postman
 - MongoDB (optional)

+# launch cli

+`git clone git@github.com:JulienGrach/cassation.git && cd cassation && git switch mongodb && docker compose up -d && sleep 5 && npm i && npm start`

+Sleep 5 to wait docker compose up.
+It will be better to use a wait command but for this test I guess it will sufficient

 # Tasks

 1. Fork the project into your own GitHub account (it should be kept public)